vedant-deshmukh/The-Intern-Academy/README.md

 <h1> Instagram Automation Tool</h1>
+This is Task 1 of Python Projects in 20°C Monsoon Internship Program provided by The Intern Academy.

 <br>There are many social platforms where one can share their posts and view others posts.
 A user used to perform some common activities like liking, sharing and commenting on a post or following some other users.
 But sometimes, it becomes boring and repetitive so we made a project on python through which you can automate these processes.<br>